lowcoder-org/lowcoder/docs/build-apps/write-javascript/javascript-query.md

 ## &#x20;Restrictions

-For security reasons, several global variables and functions of **window** are disabled in Openblocks.
-Please report to our [GitHub](https://github.com/openblocks-dev/openblocks) or [Discord](https://discord.com/invite/z5W2YHXdtt) if you encounter any issues.
+For security reasons, several global variables and functions of **window** are disabled in Lowcoder.
+Please report to our [GitHub](https://github.com/lowcoder-org/lowcoder) or [Discord](https://discord.com/invite/z5W2YHXdtt) if you encounter any issues.